dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 - `WebAssembly`, `Blob`, `URL`/`createObjectURL`, `Web Workers`

   The above four features are required for the SDK to work.

-- `MediaDevices`/`getUserMedia`

-  This API is only required for in-browser video streaming.

-- `getSettings`

-  This API inspects the video input which is a `MediaStreamTrack` object about its constrainable properties.

 The following table is a list of supported browsers based on the above requirements: